Kristina01111000/Drws_site/README.md

 - Take out the private , messing up the spacing, remove the title of the book,
 - Remove the dashes from ebook
 - Write a sentence for each of the tips, go over it next week
-- Make all of the emails this week
+- Make all of the emails this week -> wait for the tips to be done, emails done: Day 3 emails waiting for confirmation:
+Emails that need a tip of the day:
+Emails i need to make:
+send my invoice for feb